HWHapply/VID/README.md

 __label_dir__: str, optional, default = None
    > The directory of a text file contains the user-defined label for model training, with each label occupying one line.
    > Three valid labels should be included in the text file: 0 (true negative cell), 1 (true positive cell), and 2 (target cells).
    > If given, ignore the labeling step and apply user-defined label for model construction and prediction.

+__n_iter__: int, optional, default = 100
+   > The number of iteration applied in hyperparameter tunning('n_iter' augment RamdomizedSearchCV).

 __batch_column__ : str, optional, default = None
    > The column indicates the batch label which will be applied in batch correction with harmony.